[horizontal rule]

 Inappropriate business activities by employees related to private endorsements include:

-1. employee endorsements of political candidates for office or political issues in a manner which indicates a connection with ASU or in any other way implies a university endorsement,
+1. employee endorsements of political candidates for office or political issues in a manner that indicates a connection with ASU or in any other way implies a university endorsement

 and